About

 Learn more about the 4Es of safety here.

 The NJ 2025 SHSP establishes statewide goals, emphasis areas, strategies, and actions to guide safety programs and investments.
-The NJ 2025 SHSP is developed in consultation with federal, state, local and private safety stakeholders.
-You can learn more about the NJ 2025 SHSP and other FHWA Highway Safety programs in “Building Links to Improve Safety: How Safety and Transportation Planning Practitioners Work Together.”
+It is developed in consultation with federal, state, local and private safety stakeholders.
+To learn more about the NJ 2025 SHSP and other FHWA safety initiatives, see “Building Links to Improve Safety: How Safety and Transportation Planning Practitioners Work Together.”

-Highway safety improvement projects funded with Highway Safety Improvement Program (HSIP) funds are required to be consistent with New Jersey's SHSP.
-The projects should logically flow from identified SHSP emphasis areas and strategies.
+Highway safety improvement projects funded through the Highway Safety Improvement Program (HSIP) must align with New Jersey’s SHSP.
+These projects should logically reflect the plan’s emphasis areas and strategies.

 The NJ 2025 SHSP Mission, Vision, and Goal

-Move towards zero deaths by investing in proven safety countermeasures and promoting a positive culture of safety.
+Move towards zero deaths and serious injuries by investing in proven safety countermeasures and promoting a positive culture of safety.

-New Jersey’s vision is zero deaths on all public roads.
-Achieving this long-term vision will require changes in attitudes and behaviors as well as physical improvements to the roadway system to reduce the frequency and severity of crashes.
+New Jersey’s vision is to achieve zero deaths on all public roads.
+Realizing this long-term vision will require shifts in both attitudes and behaviors, along with physical improvements to the roadway system to reduce the frequency and severity of crashes.

-It is not acceptable to say that traffic crashes and the resulting fatalities and injuries are the price we pay for mobility.
-Achieving zero deaths on our roadways is a shared responsibility, and necessitates a coordinated, system-wide commitment involving all roadway users in collaboration with the state’s safety stakeholders.
+It is unacceptable to view traffic crashes—and the resulting fatalities and injuries—as an inevitable price of mobility.
+Achieving zero roadway deaths requires shared responsibility and a coordinated, system-wide commitment from all roadway users and the state’s safety stakeholders.

-New Jersey will reduce fatalities and serious injuries using the 4Es: Education, Enforcement, Engineering, and Emergency Response.
+New Jersey will reduce fatalities and serious injuries using the 4Es: Engineering, Enforcement, Education, and Emergency Response.

-The mission of New Jersey’s safety programs and its SHSP is to reduce fatalities and serious injuries on its roadways by addressing infrastructure and behavioral factors contributing to crashes and utilizing and combining multiple strategies to achieve the greatest safety benefits.
+The mission of New Jersey’s safety programs and its SHSP is to reduce roadway fatalities and serious injuries by addressing both infrastructure and behavioral factors crash factors, using a combination of strategies to maximize safety benefits.

 Eliminate all traffic fatalities and serious injuries by the year 2040.

-New Jersey set a goal to eliminate all traffic fatalities and serious injuries by the year 2040.
-This commitment was solidified in 2025 when the state enacted legislation that officially established the "Zero Deaths" initiative as a guiding principle for transportation planning and safety efforts.
-The law recognizes that traffic deaths are preventable, not inevitable, and calls for a comprehensive, statewide effort to make roads safer for everyone—whether people are driving, walking, biking, or using public transit.
-By adopting this goal, New Jersey is taking a strong stand that even one life lost is one too many, and that achieving safer roadways will require the collective action of government agencies, local communities, and all roadway users.
+New Jersey set a goal to eliminate all traffic fatalities and serious injuries by 2040.
+This commitment was solidified in 2025, when the State enacted legislation establishing the "Zero Deaths" initiative as a guiding principle for transportation planning and safety efforts.
+The law recognizes that traffic deaths are preventable, not inevitable, and calls for a comprehensive, statewide effort to improve road safety for everyone, whether driving, walking, biking, or using public transit.
+By adopting this goal, New Jersey affirms that even one life lost is one too many, and that achieving safer roadways demands the collective action of government agencies, local communities, and all roadway users.

 The Safe System Approach

-To achieve this Vision, Mission, and Goal, New Jersey has adopted the Safe System Approach to reach zero fatalities and serious injuries on its roads and will be guided by it as the NJ 2025 SHSP is developed.
+To achieve this Vision, Mission, and Goal, New Jersey has adopted the Safe System Approach, using it as a guiding framework to reduce fatalities and serious injuries throughout the development of the NJ 2025 SHSP.

-The Safe System Approach works by building and reinforcing multiple layers of protection to both prevent crashes from happening in the first place and minimize the harm caused to those involved when crashes do occur.
-It is a holistic and comprehensive approach that provides a guiding framework to make places safer for people.
-This is a shift from a conventional safety approach because it focuses on both human mistakes and human vulnerability and creates a system with many redundancies in place to protect everyone.
+The Safe System Approach works by building and reinforcing multiple layers of protection to both prevent crashes and minimize the harm when they occur.
+This holistic and comprehensive strategy offers a structured framework to make transportation environments safer for everyone.
+Unlike conventional safety methods, this approach emphasizes both human error and vulnerability, designing a system with built-in redundancies to better protect all users.

 Learn more about the Safe System Approach from the U.S. Department of Transportation.